Settlement Program Connects Immigrant Students And Families To Community - PembinaValleyOnline.com

 orientation process, the workers help facilitate afterschool clubs or sports activities.

-SWIS has been a tremendous asset for the school system says "Not only is it helping our students it's also helping our staff understand the challenges and issues that are facing newcomer families and newcomer students."
+SWIS has been a tremendous asset for the school system says Kutzner, "not only is it helping our students it's also helping our staff understand the challenges and issues that are facing newcomer families and newcomer students."

 With its level of promise the SWIS program has shown, Kraft and Kutzner say they would like to see it return for following school years.